erickrr-bd/libPyTelegram/README.md

 # libPyTelegram v2.2

-Easy sending messages via Telegram with Pycurl.
+A lightweight Python library for sending Telegram messages using PyCurl.

+libPyTelegram is a lightweight library written in Python that makes it easy to send messages over Telegram using PyCurl.
+It's designed to easily integrate into automated scripts, monitoring flows, and environments where Telegram is used as the primary channel for technical communication or alerts.

-## Characteristics
+## 🚀 Characteristics
 - Sending a text message via Telegram.
 - Sending a text message with an attached file via Telegram.